saithasai/Walmart-Analysis/README.md

 ### Product analysis
 Q1.What is the total revenue by month?
-Q2.What month had the largest COGS?
+Q2.What month had the largest COGS(cost of goods)?
 Q3.What is the city with the largest revenue?
 Q4.Which branch sold more products than average product sold?
 Q5.What is the most common payment method?

 ### Sales analysis
 Q1.Number of sales made in each time of the day per weekday
 Q2.How much sales in each month
+Q3.Find the time at which sales are highest
+Q4.Display daily the sales by day of the week

 ### Customer analysis
 Q1.What is the gender distribution per branch?